 First stop, the deck.

-Now, when you’re looking for electric skateboards, you need to consider whether you prefer speed over acceleration or otherwise.
 Wheel hardness likewise influences how wheels roll through their grip on the road.
-The softer types of wheels have more traction than the harder ones.
+The softer types of wheel have more traction than the harder ones.
 It means that if your electric skateboard’s wheels are softer, the more they grip on the ground, especially on the streets.
 Hence, it can be said that it helps in minimizing slips keeping you safe.

 The wheel’s width can also affect the kind of ride that you want.
 A wide wheel has more ground grip for a steady ride.
 But, the narrow or thinner wheels allows you to slide and drift.
 Thus, depending on your activity, wheel width is also a part that you pay attention to.